-With the Jaybird X2s being such well-loved earphones, the X3s had to be a step up in as many ways as possible to earn their keep.
-And, in many ways they really do deliver.
-They aren’t the best wireless earphones out there, but they do bring a whole lot to the playing field while offering a really competitive price point at around $75.
+They aren’t the best wireless earphones out there, but they bring a whole lot to the playing field while offering a competitive price point at around $75.

-For those who want an even more secure fit, the X3s’ Rubber ear fins offer a great alternative to over-ear fittings, making them more discreet and really handy for glasses wearers too.
+For those who want an even more secure fit, its rubber ear fins offer a great alternative to over-ear fittings, making them more discreet and handy for glasses wearers too.

-It can’t be said that the Jaybird X3s aren’t customizable.
-With three different sizes of contoured, ergonomic ear fins as well as three sizes of silicone ear tips and memory foam tips, most users will find the customization they need.
+It can’t be said that the Jaybird X3 aren’t customizable.
+With three different sizes of contoured, ergonomic ear fins, in addition to three sizes of silicone ear tips and memory foam tips, you’ll certainly find the customization you’re looking for.

-Oh, and we’ve all been there: you place your earphones down carefully for just a split second only to pick them up again and find the cable twisted into what can only be described as a series of impossibly advanced sailors’ knots.
-The X3s combat this with their tangle-resistant cable, so you should be able to throw them in your bag without careless abandon!
+Oh, and we’ve all been there: you place your earphones down carefully for just a split second, only to pick them up again and find the cable twisted into what can only be described as a series of impossibly advanced sailors’ knots.

 Features and Performance

-Between the silicone and foam tips, the foam definitely come out tops for us.
+Between the silicone and foam tips, the foam definitely comes out tops for us.
 Both are good, but the foam tips feel particularly comfortable and mold well in the ear.
-They also have a good seal in the ear, providing fantastic sound isolation so you can concentrate on your workout or train ride without the disturbance of outside noise.
+They also have a good seal in the ear, providing fantastic sound isolation so you can focus on your workout or train ride without the disturbance of outside noise.

-As we would expect in any half decent sports headphone, the X3s are water and sweat-resistant.
+As we would expect in any half-decent sports headphone, the X3 are water and sweat-resistant.
 This is super helpful whether you want to get your sweat on in the gym or if you find yourself stuck in the rain on your trip to work.

-When it comes to connectivity, Jaybird X3s are, on the whole, a success story.
-The use of Bluetooth 4.1 means there the connection is stable, with good reach (up to 50 – 75 feet), however some dips in signal can occur if someone gets between you and your phone, or if you put your phone in your pants pocket.
+When it comes to connectivity, Jaybird X3 are, on the whole, a success story.
+The use of Bluetooth 4.1 means that the connection is stable, with good reach (up to 50 – 75 feet).
+However, some dips in the signal can occur if someone gets between you and your phone or if you put your phone in your pants pocket.

-For those who simply want a good solid headphone with that won’t fall out on a run, the Jaybird X3s are certainly a plug in and play device.
+For those who simply want a good solid headphone that won’t fall out on a run, the Jaybird X3 are certainly a plug-in-and-play device.
 If you want to tailor the soundstage, though, they are also compatible with the Jaybird App.

 The Jaybird App allows you to play DJ and customize your very own EQ presets with a slide of the finger.
-For some this might be a little overkill, but what is nice is that the settings you make are saved to the buds themselves, so your unique soundstage stays with you from device to device.
+This might be a little overkill for some, but what is nice is that the settings you make are saved to the buds themselves, so your unique soundstage stays with you from device to device.

 The App also brings us Jaybird Music with access to shared Spotify playlists and podcasts – a nice added touch!

-While not perfect, they are the people-pleasers of the wireless earphone world, with enough features to keep everyone happy – from everyday listeners to marathon runners.
-With plenty of options for customization when it comes to comfort, fit and soundstage, the X3s offer an awful lot for their price range.
+While not perfect, they are the people-pleasers of the wireless earphone world, with enough features to keep everyone happy, from everyday listeners to marathon runners.
+With plenty of customization options for comfort, fit, and soundstage, the X3 offers a lot for its price range.

 - Good value